 Communities Partnering for Wellness and Spay & Neuter

-Nine animal well-being organizations will be providing FREE spay/neuter surgeries and vaccines for dogs and cats; including animal shelter, foster-based organizations and family pets across the Bay Area on December 6th and 7th.
-We expect to alter and vaccinate 600+ dogs and cats over the two days.
+13 animal well-being organizations will be providing FREE spay/neuter surgeries and vaccines for dogs and cats; including animal shelters, foster-based organizations and family pets across the Bay Area on May 16th and 17th.
+We expect to alter and vaccinate 2000+ dogs and cats over the two days.
 This event will have an immediate and meaningful impact on the spay/neuter backlog in the region.
-In addition to preventing unwanted litters, it will ready hundreds of amazing pets for adoption this holiday season.
+In addition to preventing unwanted litters, it will ready hundreds of amazing pets for adoption.

-This free event is supported by: La Russa Rescue Champions, The Dave & Cheryl Duffield Foundation, Maddie’s Fund and Bissell Pet Foundation.
+This free event is supported by: La Russa Rescue Champions, The Dave & Cheryl Duffield Foundation and Maddie’s Fund.
+Bissell Pet Foundation will be providing veterinarians and veterinary technicians for some of the locations.

 Access to veterinary care is essential not just for the health and well-being of animals, but also for the people who love them and the communities where they live.
 Barriers to care – whether financial, geographic, or cultural – disproportionately impact marginalized communities.
 Improving access ensures that care is not just a privilege for the few but a right for all.
 It honors both human dignity and animal welfare.

-Space is limited and appointments for spay/neuter are required by December 1, 2025.
+Space is limited and appointments for spay/neuter are required.

 Pet wellness vaccines and microchip services are available at select locations as "drop-in” or by appointment and are noted below.